gmlang/masterr/about/index.md

 ---

-# Here's What gmlang.com Is All About
+# Here's What Master R Is All About
 Hey, welcome.
-I'm Guangming Lang, the owner of gmlang.com, and if you ever asked yourself:
+I'm Guangming Lang, the owner of MasterR.org, and if you ever asked yourself:

 * "I want to learn R, and where do I start?"
 * "How can I become better at R?"